-When you search for how-to’s, answers with video or images that explain the steps are more straightforward for people to process and understand, primarily visual learners.
-The intent can also be applied to movie, music, and tv results, finding information on your favorite artist or actor.
+When you search for how-to’s, answers with videos or images that explain the steps are more straightforward for people to process and understand, primarily visual learners.
+The intent can also be applied to movies, music, and tv results, finding information on your favorite artist or actor.

-To help Search Engines get rich snippets correct, SEOs use Schema Markup; this Markup outlines what Google can use in the Featured Snippet.
+To help Search Engines correct rich snippets, SEOs use Schema Markup; this Markup outlines what Google can use in the Featured Snippet.

 How is this Patent Different?

-This “Rich content for query answers” patent is different than the Triggering Answer Boxes because it provides rich results in the query, such as an image or audio, or video.
+This “Rich content for query answers” patent is different from the Triggering Answer Boxes because it provides rich results in the query, such as an image, audio, or video.

 How do Question & Informational Queries differ?

 Searchers sometimes look for a quick answer (Question Query) versus learning more about a specific topic (Informational Query).
 An example of a Question Query could be something like, “what temperature is chicken cooked?” and you’d expect an immediate and precise answer.
 In contrast, an Informational Query would be like: “How to cook a brisket?”.
-Since smoking briskets can be challenging to master, a searcher would want to know everything about smoking meat and would like a full in-depth article learning about the topic.
+Since smoking briskets can be challenging to master, a searcher would want to know everything about smoking meat and would like a full in-depth article about the topic.